Edvard Beneš: Sudeten Crisis

-On 4 September 1938, Beneš presented the "Fourth Plan", which, had it happened, would have come very close to turning Czechoslovakia into a federation, and would have given the Sudetenland widespread autonomy.
+On 4 September 1938, Beneš presented the "Fourth Plan", which, had it happened, would essentially have turned Czechoslovakia into a federation, and would have given the Sudetenland widespread autonomy.
 Henlein rejected the Fourth Plan and instead launched a revolt in the Sudetenland, which soon failed.
-On 12 September 1938, in his keynote speech at the Nuremberg party rally, Adolf Hitler demanded the Sudetenland join Germany.
+On 12 September 1938, in his keynote speech at the Nuremberg rally, Adolf Hitler demanded the Sudetenland join Germany.
 On 30 September 1938, Germany, Italy, France and the United Kingdom signed the Munich Agreement, which allowed for the annexation and military occupation of the Sudetenland by Germany.
 Czechoslovakia was not consulted.

-Beneš agreed, despite opposition from within his country, after France and the United Kingdom warned that they would remain neutral, despite their previous promises, in a war between Germany and Czechoslovakia.
+Beneš agreed, despite opposition from within his country, after France and the United Kingdom warned that they would remain neutral in a war between Germany and Czechoslovakia, despite their previous guarantees to the contrary.
 Beneš was forced to resign on 5 October 1938, under German pressure, and was replaced by Emil Hácha.
+On Hácha's watch, Czechoslovakia lost more land to Hungary in the First Vienna Award the following month.

-Despite many Czechs viewing the Munich Agreement as part of a "Western betrayal", some scholars such as George F. Kennan and John Holroyd-Doveton suggest that the Agreement may have been a surprisingly positive outcome for Czechoslovakia.
-They argue that, if war had broken out in 1938, Czechoslovakia would have faced a similar destruction as Poland did the following year.
-As Poland was attacked in 1939, France failed its own invasion efforts in Germany.
+Although many Czechs view the Munich Agreement as part of a "Western betrayal", some scholars such as George F. Kennan and John Holroyd-Doveton suggest that the Agreement may have been a surprisingly positive outcome for Czechoslovakia.
+They argue that, if war had broken out in 1938, Czechoslovakia would have faced a similar destruction to that suffered by Poland the following year.
+As Poland was attacked in 1939, France launched its unsuccessful Saar Offensive in western Germany.
 One can only assume France's attack would have been equally futile in 1938, had a Czech-German war been sparked.
-George F. Kennan wrote in his memoirs:
+Kennan wrote in his memoirs:

 The benefit of the Munich Agreement was that it has preserved for the exacting task of the future a magnificent younger generation disciplined, industrious and physically fit that would have undoubtedly been sacrificed if the solution had been the romantic one of hopeless resistance rather than the humiliating but true heroic one of realism.

-It is the opinion of several Czech, Slovak and German historians that the Czechoslovak border fortifications made the Czechoslovak-German boundary the best-fortified in Europe as it was built on the French model of the Maginot line defense system.
-Despite this belief, Germany's occupation of Austria earlier that year meant Czechoslovakia could equally have been attacked from the south.
+It is the opinion of several Czech, Slovak and German historians that the Czechoslovak border fortifications made the Czechoslovak-German boundary the best-fortified in Europe, as it was built on the French model of the Maginot Line defense system.
+But despite this, Germany's occupation of Austria earlier that year meant Czechoslovakia could equally have been attacked from the south.
 If Czechoslovakia had fought, it might have assisted Britain, France and the Soviet Union, but it may not have benefitted Czechoslovakia itself.
 There were various predictions of how long it would take the German army to defeat the Czechs, but seldom did a prediction contemplate a Czech victory.
 Speculating the length of a hypothesised Czech-German war, Tomáš Garrigue Masaryk predicted two months, Winston Churchill wagered three months and according to Lavrentiy Beria's son, his father envisioned at least six months.
-Six months of modern warfare in a small country like Czechoslovakia would likely have left her devastated.
+Six months of modern warfare in a small country like Czechoslovakia would likely have left it devastated.